dmaevsky/tinyx/README.md

 ```

 `activeDocument` will have the same API as the root store, you can commit transactions to it, and they will travel through all the middleware attached to the root store.

+You can also wrap selected sub-stores in extra *middleware*, so that only transactions committed directly into it would go through the extra layer.
+This functional approach gives incredible flexibility to mix and match middleware and sub-trees.
+In a sense, `select` itself may be called a *middleware*: it is just a store transformer preserving the `Store` contract.

 Svelte developers would enjoy the same `$activeDocument` syntactic sugar: reading from it creates an auto-subscription that only notifies subscribers if the corresponding sub-tree is affected, and writing to it commits a pre-defined SET_VALUE transaction that will travel through all the middleware, attached to the root store (e.g. get logged, become undoable etc.)